This is a simple recipe for Grilled Lemon Herb Wild Turkey that can be made with wild caught turkey or store bought.

 Keeping the moisture in the breast will help to reduce the toughness.
 I like to let the breast marinade for about 24 to 48 hours before cooking it and baste it regularly while cooking to keep it moist.
 Meat tenderizer is another good option, just be careful not to use too much.
 If you are really worried about the toughness you can always cook the turkey in the Crockpot with broth or water in addition to your spices.

-For this recipe feel free to use either store bought or wild turkey, either will work fine.
+For this grilled lemon herb wild turkey recipe feel free to use either store bought or wild turkey, either will work fine.
+For a store bought turkey however, there is no need to marinade it beyond 12 hours, 30 minutes will work quite nicely as well.

 - 1 large boneless wild turkey breast